 - 1. Stop the Application Publishing Service. - 2.
 Open %PROGRAMDATA%\GraphOn\GO-Global\HostProperties.xml in a text editor. - 3.
-Find the EnablePrintOptions property and change its associated value to "true". - Verify that the value for the PrintOptions property is "-printermargins -xoffset 50 -yoffset 30" - 5.
+Find the PDFConverter property and change its associated value to 2. - 4.
+Find the PDFPrinter property and change its associated value to 2. - 5.
 Save HostProperties.xml. - 6.
 Start the Application Publishing Service.